-- 20. (1) All materials and equipment must be stored wholly within the work site unless an approval to store them elsewhere is held. - (2) Waste materials (including excavation, demolition and construction waste materials) must be managed on the site and then disposed of at a waste management facility. - (3) Copies of receipts stating the following must be given to the principal certifying authority- - (a) the place to which waste materials were transported, - (b) the name of the contractor transporting the materials, - (c) the quantity of materials transported off-site and recycled or disposed of. - (4) Any run-off and erosion control measures required must be maintained within their operating capacity until the completion of the works to prevent debris escaping from the site into drainage systems, waterways, adjoining properties and roads. - (5) During construction- - (a) all vehicles entering or leaving the site must have their loads covered, and - (b) all vehicles, before leaving the site, must be cleaned of dirt, sand and other materials, to avoid tracking these materials onto public roads. - (6) At the completion of the works, the work site must be left clear of waste and debris.
+- 19. (1) All materials and equipment must be stored wholly within the work site unless an approval to store them elsewhere is held. - (2) Waste materials (including excavation, demolition and construction waste materials) must be managed on the site and then removed for disposal at a waste management facility. - (3) Any run-off and erosion control measures required must be maintained within their operating capacity until the completion of the works to prevent debris escaping from the site into drainage systems, waterways, adjoining properties and roads. - (4) During construction- - (a) all vehicles entering or leaving the site must have their loads covered, and - (b) all vehicles, before leaving the site, must be cleaned of dirt, sand and other materials, to avoid tracking these materials onto public roads. - (5) At the completion of the works, the work site must be left clear of waste and debris.